hashicorp/packer/website/source/docs/builders/amazon-ebs.html.markdown

 ## AMI Block Device Mappings Example

 Here is an example using the optional AMI block device mappings.
 This will add the /dev/sdb and /dev/sdc block device mappings to the finished AMI.
+As with the basic example, you will need to provide access keys and may need to change the source AMI ID based on what images exist when this template is run:

 ``` {.javascript}
 {